Applications define task queues in a configuration file called

 email@example.com can access all API calls:

-queue: - name: pull-queue mode: pull acl: - user_email: email@example.com # can list, get, lease, delete, and update tasks - writer_email: firstname.lastname@example.org # can insert tasks - writer_email: email@example.com # can insert tasks, in addition to rights granted by being a user_email above
+queue: - name: pull-queue mode: pull acl: # Can list, get, lease, delete, and update tasks: - user_email: firstname.lastname@example.org # Can insert tasks: - writer_email: email@example.com # Can insert tasks, in addition to rights granted by being a user_email above: - writer_email: firstname.lastname@example.org

 Configuring retry attempts for failed tasks